Utkarsh-76/sugriv-text/README.md

 # Features

 ## Current

- * Graph RAG
+1. Graph RAG
- * Customizable Small Language Model
+2. Customizable Small Language Model
- * Agentic components, including routing, memory, planning and tool use
+3. Agentic components, including routing, memory and tool use
- * Distributed data pipeline for pretraining and inference
+4. Distributed Data pipeline for pretraining
+5. Easy Deployment using docker compose
+6. Lifecycle APIs and scripts for pretraing and finetuning
- * RAFT capabilities
+7. RAFT Capabilities
+8. Guardrails integration

 ## Roadmap
  * Agentic reasoning including sequential (like Chain of Thought), DAG-based, and tree-based (like Tree of Thought)